hipe/tmx/fields/doc/issues/012-normal-normalization.md

 while following along in the three sections (especially their pseudocode), give consideration to the importance of their order with respect to each other.

+following these sections, then, we will explore points of "synthesis" about detailed ways these "meta-associations" can and cannot be allowed to influence each other.